 The Forest Witch and the Witless Fellow, Finnian was created by Columbus artist Sharon Dorsey in 2016 and was located in Amberleigh Community Park.
 It was missing from its location for about three weeks, but was recovered along the river bank, about 15 minutes south of its original location by Rowan Fleming, 13, who lives near the park.
 It was returned to the artist by Dublin police on May 8, 2020.
 It was revitalized by the artist and was reinstalled.

 - Park to the east of the shelter house in the lot.
 Walk north past the loop in the road and onto the concrete path.

 - Continue north across the footbridge, then head onto the wooded trail.

-- Continue north until you see a small log bench on your left.
-There will be a fork in the road.
+- There will be a fork in the road.
 Choose the route that takes you closer to the Scioto River.

 - A tiny stream will cut through your path.
 Carefully hop over to the other side!

 - Continue forward to where the path begins to bend left.

 - A small pathway on your left will lead you to a rather unfortunate fellow.

 Sharon Dorsey is a Cincinnati native who now calls Columbus home.
 She feels that Columbus has provided a great environment to develop her own art-making, which has led to a commission to create public sculptures in the community from Columbus Recreation and Parks Department and Dublin Arts Council.
 Sharon is the Program Director of Open Door Art Studio & Gallery, a non-profit creative space for adults with developmental disabilities.
 She appreciates the rich creative community and supportive central Ohio arts scene.